IAA-ULB/MOCCa/MOCCaPy/mocca/mesh/lagrange.md

-# A bit of theory as far as relevant to the implementation
+# A bit of theory as far as relevant to the implementation of `class LagrangeMesh`

 The necessary theory - for non-reduced axes - is found in [Ryssens et al, PHYSICAL REVIEW C 92, 064318 (2015)](../../literature/Ryssens%20et%20al.%20-%202015%20-%20Numerical%20accuracy%20of%20mean-field%20calculations%20in%20coordinate%20space.pdf) _section III.B Lagrange-mesh representation_.